microsoft/nlp-recipes/tests/README.md

 This project uses unit, smoke and integration tests with Python files and notebooks.
 For more information, see a [quick introduction to unit, smoke and integration tests](https://miguelgfierro.com/blog/2018/a-beginners-guide-to-python-testing/).
 To manually execute the unit tests in the different environments, first **make sure you are in the correct environment as described in the [SETUP.md](/SETUP.md)**.

+Tests are automatically run as part of a DevOps pipeline.
+The pipelines are defined in .yml files in tests/ci with filenames that align with pipeline names.

 ## Test execution

 Click on the following menus to see more details on how to execute the unit, smoke and integration tests: